eee

 ..:: Background - Rationale

 The Internet and the frameworks for digital exchange and transactions are commonly presented as a panacea to resolving all sorts of problems.
 International organizations, governments and public authorities with various geographical and sectoral responsibilities keep pushing for the roll-out of ICT and various commercial applications.
-Whereas the scope of information flows in cyberspace has exploded, much potential use of electronic transactions is not welcomed by individual human beings or by the markets, however.
+Whereas the scope of information flows in cyberspace has exploded, much potential use of electronic transactions is, however, not welcomed by individual human beings or by the markets.
 Despite its continued expansion, electronic commerce is thwarted and outcomes are twisted by severe problems related to limitations in authentication and security.

 --> [1], 2